 - NEW!Type D Candidates: Native Chinese writers who (1) are enrolled in master or doctoral law programs in China or currently hold such degrees, and (2) possess strong legal research, analytical, and writing skills.
 Knowledge of Chinese law is essential.

-- NEW!Type E Candidates: If you have website design experience or other skills (e.g. writing fundraising proposals and reports) that you believe to be relevant to the CGCP’s mission, you are strongly encouraged to apply and let us know how you can help.
+- NEW!Type E Candidates: If you have website design experience or other skills (e.g. translation, writing fundraising proposals and reports) that you believe to be relevant to the CGCP’s mission, you are strongly encouraged to apply and let us know how you can help.

 How much responsibility does being a CGCP Editor entail?